arslanalperen/Numerical-Differentiation-Methods/README.md

 ![18](/images/19.png)

-these values are obtained(Figure 18).
+these values are obtained(Figure 19).

 If the data group to be calculated with 50 ms ∆t value is calculated,

 ![19](/images/20.png)

-these values are obtained(Figure 19).
+these values are obtained(Figure 20).

 Values were calculated for 25 and 10 ms, but they were not added to avoid extending the report unnecessarily.